 We work primarily with lightcone-based maps (as opposed to the particle lightcone output).
 To produce the maps, the observer's past lightcone is split into a set of concentric spherical shells in comoving distance.
 For each shell one full sky \healpix\ \citep{Gorski2005} map for each quantity is created.
 Whenever a particle is found to have crossed the lightcone, we determine which shell it lies in at the time of crossing and accumulate the particle's contributions to the \healpix\ maps for that shell.
 The shell radii are specified in terms of redshift.
 From redshifts $z=0$ to 3 we use shells of thickness $\Delta z=0.05$, with a larger $\Delta z$ at higher redshifts.

 The \healpix map resolution is set to $N_\text{side} = 16384$, which gives a maximum pixel radius of 13.46 arcseconds and $12*16384^2$ pixels in each full sky map.
 We note that the number of pixels exceeds the size of a signed 32-bit integer ($2^{31}$), which would prevent us from smoothing the kSZ effect maps with the ACT beam (necessary for a like-with-like comparison) using the \textsc{Healpy} smoothing function (sphtfunc.smoothing), as the function can currently only handle a maximum $N_\text{side}$ of 8192.
-We therefore downsample the kSZ effect maps to this resolution.
+We therefore downsample the kSZ effect maps to this resolution using the \textsc{Healpy} function pixelfunc.ud\_grade, preserving the mean of the map in the downsampling operation.
 We describe the production of galaxy-galaxy lensing and kSZ effect maps in Sections \ref{sec:delta_sigma_profs} and \ref{sec:ksz_profs}, respectively.